suprayoungblood/Cosmic-Classroom/readme.md

 ## ✨ Features

 - AI-powered Q&A system for space-related topics
-- React-based frontend for a responsive user interface
+- React-based frontend with Vite for fast development and building
 - Express.js backend integrated with OpenAI's GPT model
 - Rate limiting to prevent API abuse
 - Error handling for a smooth user experience
+- Responsive design using Tailwind CSS and Material Tailwind components

 ---